 Jandayan Island is approximately 120 acres in size, with three villages totaling 2,200 people.
 The island is one of the poorest in the region because of its depleted marine resources.
-To help bring back those resources, the island communities have created marine protected areas encompassing 150 acres of mangroves, seagrass beds, and reef slopes.
+To help bring back those resources, the island communities have created marine protected areas encompassing 150 acres.
+These areas contain mangroves, seagrass beds, and reef slopes.

-In exchange, Seacology is funding guardhouses, motorboats, and radio equipment for enforcement of the preserves, as well as demarcation and mooring buoys.
-Seacology, in cooperation with Project Seahorse, is also providing equipment for organic gardening, organic poultry production, and seaweed production as alternative income sources.
+Seacology is funding guardhouses, motorboats, and radio equipment for enforcement of the preserves, as well as demarcation and mooring buoys.
+In cooperation with Project Seahorse, Seacology is also providing equipment for organic gardening, organic poultry production, and seaweed production.
+These initiatives will provide income for people who have relied primarily on fishing.
 The Seacology grant will also fund as demonstration plots and training for small gardens throughout the villages.